libgd/libgd/src/readme.txt

                 for existing colors that match your request; see gdImageColorExact and gdImageColorClosest for ways to
                 locate existing colors that approximate the color desired in situations where a new color is not available.
+Also see gdImageColorResolve, new in gd-1.6.2.

 ... inside a function ...